-The required field of study should only be seen as a guideline, especially if several terms can be found .
+The required field of study should only be seen as a guideline, especially if several terms are to be found.
 These aspects should be taken into account when reviewing job advertisements:

-- The subject studied rarely plays a role outside of science.
+- The subject studied rarely plays a role outside of academia.
 Terms such as sociology, German studies or Romance studies do not appear in job offers.

 - Generic terms such as humanities / social sciences / social sciences are open terms for employers to use arbitrarily.